A tribute to the victims

 Thirteen-year-old Rosa Schlamowitz fled to the Netherlands without her parents in 1939.
 Rosa’s mother gave her this silver medallion to take with her.

-Eighty years on, the National Holocaust Museum is doing what many Dutch failed to do just after the war: truly seeing the victims of the Holocaust, as human beings.”
+The National Holocaust Museum is doing what many Dutch failed to do just after the war: truly seeing the victims of the Holocaust, as human beings.”

 Trouw – 5 March 2024